cr3mebrulee/cube3D/src/parse_file/parser.md

 - A 2D array representing the map
 - Player’s starting position and direction

+### Step 5: Checks if all assets are parsed

+Only maps with all assets can be rendered, so the struct is checked for:
+- Both the floor and ceiling colors were found and parsed.
+- All four of the wall textures were found and parsed.

 ## 3. Expected Behavior
 ✅ On Success:
 - The .cub file is correctly parsed.